-As senior director for research and evaluation, Elaine Wang leads an experienced team of quantitative and qualitative faculty and researchers to design, implement, monitor, and evaluate programs and policies using customized analytic solutions for various governmental and non-governmental agencies.
+As executive director for evaluation and research, Elaine Wang leads an experienced team of quantitative and qualitative faculty and researchers to design, implement, monitor, and evaluate programs and policies using customized analytic solutions for various governmental and non-governmental agencies.

 Dr. Wang is a mix-methods health services and health policy researcher with nearly 20 years of professional experience.
 She applies her interest and expertise in cost, coverage, and access issues as they impact vulnerable populations and leads Medicaid 1115 waiver evaluation initiatives in Massachusetts and other states.
 She has experience in value-based purchasing programs and has led various projects for the Centers for Medicare & Medicaid Services, including leading a Medicare Part D star rating project, developing performance measures for monitoring Medicare Parts C and D plans, and helping create a Qualified Health Plan Quality Rating system.